PlugnPay/shopping-cart-WooCommerce/woocommerce_ss2_module/plugnpay-ss2-payment-gateway-for-woocommerce/readme.txt

 7. Go to WooCommerce => Settings
 8. On the "Settings" page, select "Checkout" tab.
-9. Under "Payment Gateways" you will find all the available gateways, select "PlugnPay SSv2" option
+9. Under "Payment Gateways" you will find all the available gateways, select "PlugnPay SSv2 Payment Gateway For WooCommerce" option
-10. On this page you will find option to configure the plugin for use with WooCommerce
+10. On this page you will find options to configure the plugin for use with WooCommerce
 11. Modify the configurable elements accordingly
 [* NOTE: At minimum, check the Enable checkbox & enter your username into the Gateway Username field.
 All other fields are optional.]